Disclaimer: I do not now nor have I ever owned the Crystal singer trilogy. It belongs to the honorable and great Dragon Lady herself.

 Intrigued by this new development she picked up more of the glass stones and gently dropped them on the ground, creating a tempo and rhythm.
 She was pleasantly surprised when the humming sang back to her.

 Angie laughed and again the humming caught the sound, creating a new level to its music.
 Hesitantly and then with confidence, she sang out.
-There were no words in her voice, just a clear and rich voice.
+There were no words in her voice, just a clear and rich tone.
 The humming seemed excited and joined her.

 Angie spun around and was about to start a dance when –